-Americans today are increasingly concerned that they will not have saved enough money to provide for a reasonable standard of living in retirement.
-When people were asked in a recent survey which they fear most – death or outliving their money in retirement – nearly two-thirds chose running out of money.
+Americans are historically concerned that they will not have saved enough money to provide for a reasonable standard of living in retirement.
+When older people were asked in a benchmark survey which they feared most – death or outliving their money in retirement – nearly two-thirds chose running out of money.

 Medicare, combined with Social Security, has improved the economic status of older Americans and younger people with disabilities.
 Prior to Medicare, one-half of older Americans were uninsured and one-third were living in poverty.
-Today, with access to health care coverage, the poverty rate for seniors is nine percent.
+Today, with access to health care coverage, the poverty rate for seniors is ten percent.

 Parents Depend on Social Security Benefits for Their Children

 Social Security is among the nation’s largest programs serving children.
 About 4.3 million American children receive approximately $2.6 billion in Social Security benefits each month because at least one of their parents is disabled, retired or deceased.